shaka-project/shaka-lab/shaka-lab-gateway-client/README.md

-**NOTE**: Exactly one Linux device on your lab network must install the [`shaka-lab-gateway`](https://github.com/shaka-project/shaka-lab/tree/main/shaka-lab-gateway#readme) package for devices with the client package to connect to.
+**NOTE**: Exactly one Linux device on your lab network must install the [`shaka-lab-gateway`](https://github.com/shaka-project/shaka-lab/tree/main/shaka-lab-gateway#readme) package.
+Devices with the client package will connect to that gateway.

 ## Installation